Golf: Garcia delivers thoughts on Masters while wife gives birth

 As unflustered and cool as he was last April at Augusta National when he defeated Justin Rose for a first major title, Garcia offered no hint of the jitters that come with impending fatherhood.

-“It has been an eventful morning,” Garcia told reporters on a conference call from Austin, Texas.“About an hour and a half ago, Angela’s water broke, so we are at the hospital right now.”
+“It has been an eventful morning,” Garcia told reporters on a conference call from Austin, Texas.
+“About an hour and a half ago, Angela’s water broke, so we are at the hospital right now.”

 While Garcia admitted to being nervous and excited, he noted that it is his wife dealing with all the pressure while it is his turn to watch and offer support from the gallery.